Our community mourned the loss of two young athletes.

 - Blind scholarship application review: Scholarship applications will have identifying student and parent information omitted prior to being sent to reviewers for the review process.
 Board members with the conflict of interest will not participate in the reviewing process the year the conflict occurs.
 Board members will be allowed to participate in the reviewing process the year prior to and/or the year after the conflict occurs.

 *Relatives are defined as: Spouse, lineal descendants (children, grandchildren, great grandchildren whether by whole or half blood, step-children, step-grandchildren, step-great grandchildren) and their spouses, brothers and sisters (whether by whole or half-blood) and their spouses, as well as ancestors.
 Other relatives (i.e. nephew, niece, etc.) are eligible to receive scholarships provided by the foundation.

 Document Retention of Scholarship Applications

 - Scholarship applications for students who receive awards are filed electronically at the Community Foundation office and are retained for seven years after the scholarship is awarded.

 - Electronic copies of application files for students who do not receive awards are retained for three years after the year of application.

 - Paper copies of scholarship applications and score sheets completed by community foundation screening, selection, and interview committee members are returned to the foundation staff for destruction.

-A resource for college bound students and their families to compare college costs among several different schools, complete with estimated aid packages, based on information you provide.
-This service is FREE.
+A free resource for Indiana college bound students and their families to compare college costs among several different schools, complete with estimated aid packages, based on information you provide.